Chicago Wrongful Death Lawyer

 - Insurance review: Usually, the amount you can recover for some damages is restricted to the insurance coverage.
 We review all the insurance companies involved in a case, such as driver liability insurance, homeowner insurance, or professional malpractice insurance.

 - Negotiation: Often, insurance companies work to reduce the settlement to the least amount possible.
-Our attorneys negotiate with insurance companies on your behalf to ensure just compensation.
+Our attorneys negotiate with insurance companies on your behalf to ensure rightful compensation.

-- Litigation: Our law firm is ready to go to court to win a wrongful death lawsuit.
+- Litigation: Our skilled trial attorneys are experienced, able, and willing to take cases to court to receive the highest compensation for your loved one’s wrongful death lawsuit.
 We can also pursue or defend you against any appeals that occur after a verdict.

 - Resolution: We help you collect and distribute the compensation to the appropriate parties.

 At Levin & Perconti, we believe that the absence of funds should not stop you from filing a wrongful death claim.
 Our Chicago wrongful death lawyers offer free consultations, and we operate on a contingency fee basis.
-This means that you only pay us after you win the verdict and secure the settlement.
+This means that you only pay us if we successfully resolve your case.

 In addition, we understand that it can be difficult to choose a wrongful death lawyer.
 It's best to select a firm that has experience handling wrongful death and personal injury cases.
 Also, it would be best if you had a law firm that has the financial stability to handle your case.